 - Implement Charleston County 1/2 cent sales tax transportation projects. - Evaluate/provide a physical connection between West Ashley Greenway and the Peninsula via a bridge, using existing infrastructure, a cantilevered structure, or a new standalone facility. - Reconfigure intersection of Sam Rittenberg and Old Towne Road.
-A Charleston County study to determine the configuration of this intersection is just starting, and the redevelopment proposal for the Piggly Wiggly site which was recently acquired by the City and studied during this process should drive the ultimate configuration of the intersection reconfiguration. - Reduce headways on CARTA express routes from 30 to 15 minutes in the peak hours; reduce regular headways from 60 minutes to 30 minutes on regular routes.
+A Charleston County study to determine the configuration of this intersection is just starting, and the redevelopment proposal for the Piggly Wiggly site which was recently acquired by the City and studied during this process should drive the ultimate configuration of the intersection reconfiguration. - Reduce headways on CARTA express routes from 30 to 15 minutes in the peak hours; reduce regular headways from 60 minutes to 30 minutes on regular routes as travel demand, funding, and land use densities allow.